Close

-You’ve probably heard it a million times before from your parents, colleagues, and that one overachieving friend who wakes up at 5 am to run 10 miles – exercise is the key to fighting stress, anxiety, overwhelm and frustration.
+You’ve probably heard it a million times before from your parents, colleagues, and that one overachieving friend who wakes up at 5 am to run 10 miles – exercise is the key to fighting stress, anxiety, overwhelm, and frustration.
+Fun fitness facts about exercise and psychological research indicate that regular aerobic exercise is an effective way to minimize these feelings.

 But let’s be real, who has time for that?